Introduction/Executive Summary

 Payment clauses requiring a 28 day payment term are embedded within the Council terms and conditions.
 All terms and conditions shall be reviewed, and amended if required, to ensure all sub-contractors in the supply chain are paid in the same timescales.

-The Council transformation programme for 2024/2025 includes the upgrade of the Council’s Financial Management System, this will provide enhanced functionality and transparency to the Supply Chain to support payment timescales.
+The Council transformation programme for 2024/2025 included the upgrade of the Council’s Financial Management System, this will provide enhanced functionality and transparency to the Supply Chain to support payment timescales, the ongoing upgrade and phase 2 of the implementation will continue 2025/2026.

 To adopt and implement the Procurement Reform (Scotland) Act 2014 and new Procurement Regulations.

-1.1 Ensure compliance with relevant policies, procedures and legislative requirements (Target date: 2024/25)
+1.1 ensure compliance with relevant policies, procedures and legislative

-1.4 Ensure Procurement Governance principles are provided to key stakeholders, and delegated procurement approach is monitored and reported (Target date: 2024/25)
+1.4 ensure Procurement Governance principles are provided to key stakeholders, and delegated procurement approach is monitored and reported

-1.5 Embed a clear, informed, systematic, holistic reporting framework to ensure information on Procurement activity is clearly conveyed and managed (Target date: 2024/25)
+1.5 embed a clear, informed, systematic, holistic reporting framework to ensure information on Procurement activity is clearly conveyed and managed

 To support the council in achieving benefits and delivering value added procurement.

-2.2 Provide a Governance Framework to achieve continuous improvement ion procurement activity (Target date: 2024/25)
+2.2 provide a Governance Framework to achieve continuous improvement ion procurement activity

-2.3 Ensure all supplies, services and works are procured in the most effective and efficient way to maximise and deliver best value to the council (Target date: 2024/25)
+2.3 ensure all supplies, services and works are procured in the most effective and efficient way to maximise and deliver best value to the council

 To support the benefits of a sustainable procurement approach, securing added value to both the council and the community we serve.